Meet the Team

 Dr. ASHKAN VATANI

-Dr Ashkan Vatani is a research fellow in the Department of Mechanical and Aerospace Engineering at Monash University.
 Ashkan holds a PhD in mechanical engineering from Griffith University, Australia.
 His research interests are heat transfer, fluid dynamics, CFD, thermodynamics and medical engineering.
-He has published in several high ranked journals in this field.
-He is currently working on optimising a cannula design that avoids thrombosis to be used in ECMO.

 Prof. ULRICH STEINSEIFER

 Uli holds a PhD in mechanical engineering from the RWTH University in Aachen, Germany.
-During his professional career, he held various positions in the medical device industry, ranging from Project Manager at the largest German hospital supplier (B. Braun Melsungen AG) to Director and CEO of a German, French and US-based start-up enterprise (Triflo Medical Inc).
-In addition, he made successful use of his industrial experience as a freelance consultant and entrepreneurial coach, and (co-)founded seven start-up companies in the field of medical devices and engineering services.
+He has held various positions in the medical device industry, ranging from Project Manager at the largest German hospital supplier to Director and CEO of a German, French and US-based start-up enterprise.

 Dr. JOSIE CARBERRY